-2013 ARTISTS-in-RESIDENCE at CANYONS of the ANCIENTS NATIONAL MONUMENT
+2014 ARTIST-in-RESIDENCE PROGRAM at CANYONS of the ANCIENTS NATIONAL MONUMENT

-Artists will donate a digital copy of at least one original work created during and reflecting their experience in Canyons of the Ancients, which promotes appreciation and conservation of the public lands.
+The artist will donate a digital copy of at least one original work created during and reflecting their experience in Canyons of the Ancients, which promotes appreciation and conservation of the public lands.
 The artwork should address content related to natural and/or cultural resources within Canyons of the Ancients.

 PROGRAM GOALS: The Artist-in-Residence program is intended to promote